jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 // summary required not only for case D, but for all shown optimiaztion cases.
 // Also,  epxlain that collet was chosen, because IMA has much experince with it

+// TODO add hardware infromation here
+// add the infromaiton that all carried out optimiaztions were carried out on a regular working pc, hardware information are 16GB RAM

+// this information is of importance since it allows to back the general statement, that the presente dmethods can be used on a regular non hpc pc or even laptop.
+// regarding the time for the otpimiaztons carried out, depending on the required number of iteratiosns or depdning on the optimiaztion case obtaineing the solution of all variations between four and eight #glspl("lie") took some hours to less than a day.

+// with the presnted optimiaztion important questions, including
+// 1.
+How many #glspl("lie") should be used?
+// 2.
+At which locations should the #glspl("lie") be attached?
+// 3.
+What dimensions should the #glspl("lie") have?
+// 4.
+What load magnitudes must the #glspl("lie") have?
+// 5.
+What minimum and maximum spacing between #glspl("lie") should be maintained?

+// can be answered.
+These answers not only help in deciding on the final #gls("lie") type, but also explains how the #gls("ld") cannot be carried out in a perfomant way

+// TODO there is one more file, add the infos from there here in

 ])